thebaldgeek/thebaldgeek.github.io/README.md

 Map with ADSC and ACARS plotted together:
 [tbgmap.airframes.io](https://tbgmap.airframes.io/)
-Tips for using the map - and you REALLY should read them - can be found here:
+Tips for using the map - and you REALLY REALLY should read them - can be found here:
 [tbg map notes](https://tbg.airframes.io/dashboard/map)